 For the sauce

-- Cook the rice noodles according to package directions and keep aside.
+- Cook the rice noodles according to package directions.
+Drain and keep aside.

-- Add the sauce, cooked noodles and chicken and mix everything well.
+- Add the sauce mixture, and the cooked noodles to the pan and toss everything well.